shazz/C64_Coding_Tutorials/9-InterruptsMusic/README.md

  - `SEI` (SEt I(nterrupt) flag) instruction does disable interrupts.
  - `CLI` (CLear I(nterrupt) flag) instruction does enable interrupts.

 There is an initialization process when creating interrupts.
 During this, it’s very important to disable interrupts just to make sure another interrupt won’t ruin the init process.
-Smilefjes (If not, your application MIGHT crash)
+(If not, your application MIGHT crash)

+### PSID files

 The example in this tutorial will use interrupts to play music.
 Playing music in a program is very simple.
 Only a music file (`.sid`) and 5 lines of code is required.
 You also need to find some numbers that will be used to locate, init and play the music using a SID-player tool.